3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 ### Sending Our XOR Key

-First, we need to understand what checks occur in this function:
+First, we need to understand what checks occur in the sending xor key function:

 {{< img src="20.jpg">}}

 Here, we see the first two checks for the size of the input and output buffers.
 We can further confirm that the function accepts the XOR key because the size of the input buffer is 512 bytes.
-As we recall, our XOR variable is precisely **510** bytes, with **2** bytes allocated for the checksum.
+As we remember before, our XOR variable is precisely **510** bytes, with **2** bytes allocated for the checksum.

-Next is our function that performs the checksum and XOR validation, and we see that the third argument is zero, which, as we remember, means that the function skips the XOR operations and only performs the checksum validation.
+Next we see call to our function that performs the checksum and XOR validation, and we see that the third argument is zero, which, as we remember, means that the function skips the XOR operations and only performs the checksum validation.

-An important detail we need to pay attention to is which XOR key we choose.
+An important detail we need to pay attention is which XOR key we want to send.

-It would be logical to choose a key consisting of all ones, but we can take a slightly cleverer approach.
+It would be logical to choose a random key, or any other, but we can take a slightly cleverer approach.

 Since we know from the table I provided earlier that the XOR operation **0 and 1** yields **1**, and **0 and 0** also yields **1**, that means: